List of university a cappella groups in the United Kingdom: The Techtonics

-The Techtonics is an all-male a cappella group from Imperial College London formed in the summer of 2008 by Christian Carter and Ed Brightman.
+The Techtonics are an all-male a cappella group from Imperial College London formed in the summer of 2008 by Christian Carter and Ed Brightman.
 The group became an immediate success on campus, coming second on Imperial Idol 2009, and appearing alongside Athlete and Noel Fielding at Imperial's Summer Ball that year.

 In 2010, they participated in the Cambridge semifinal of the Voice Festival UK, and Carter received the award for 'Outstanding Arrangement' of Robbie Williams' "Come Undone".
 The following year, they competed in the newly formed London semifinal, and won the award for 'Outstanding Performance'.

 The group took a show to the Edinburgh Festival Fringe for a week in the summer of 2010 and sold out on their final performance.
 Between 28 August and 4 September 2011, the group embarked upon a tour of Croatia alongside the Imperial College Chamber Choir, and competed in the Vocal Marathon a cappella competition.
 They were described as "setting the audience on fire" and bringing a "fresh and positive energy" to the competition.

 The group competed in the London Regional Round of the Voice Festival UK 2012, claiming awards for 'Outstanding Performance' and 'Outstanding Soloist'.
 The Techtonics won the International Championship of Collegiate A Cappella in 2016.

 The group returned to the ICCA in 2020, placing third in the UK semi-final after winning their quarter-final.
 In the 2021 virtual running of ICCA, The Techtonics placed second in the UK, receiving awards for best audio mixing along the way.